Schnitzels-tue/AttacKit/README.md

 `sudo apt install libpcap-dev` and
-`sudo apt install libboost-all-dev` you might also have to do
+`sudo apt install libboost-all-dev` you might also have to do the following command, but normally this should be unnecessary since it automatically gets installed with boost
 `sudo apt install libssl-dev`

 # Linting